 Why is Athens Good for Solo Travel?

-I find Athens a great destination for solo travel because of its relaxed atmosphere.
 It’s also an excellent destination for solo travelers due to the fact it is more affordable than other European cities.

 Athens is full of other solo travelers, expats, welcoming locals, and so many attractions so you’ll never be bored.